oasci/pitt-biosc1540-2024s/biosc1540/syllabus/cadences.md

 This experience has driven me to pursue the following cadence for lectures to minimize mental fatigue.

 -   **Introduction (~5 min):** Class announcements and unanswered questions from previous lectures.
-    Recap of previous lecture's core concepts leading into the big picture of the learning objectives
+    Recap of the previous lecture's core concepts leading into the big picture of the learning objectives
 -   **Presentation (~20 min):** Visual presentation covering the core concepts for that lecture.
 -   **Activity (~10 min)**: Hands-on activity to apply the covered concepts.
 -   **Presentation (~20 min):** Visual presentation delving deeper into the materials.
 -   **Activity (~20 min)**: Hands-on activity to cement the material.

-Activities need to be submitted by 11:00 am.
+Activities need to be submitted by 11:00 am on the same day.

 <!-- LINKS -->